 The canonical task in unsupervised learning on graphs consists of grouping nodes in the absence of labels into different clusters such that nodes are tightly connected within clusters and loosely connected between them.
 In this context, graph filters have been used to tackle the scalability issues of different variants of spectral clustering, a conventional unsupervised learning technique.
 Graph filters have also been used as a signal model to detect clusters in networks when no topology information is available.

-\textbf{Spectral clustering.} This is a family of algorithms that compute spectral embeddings of data points based on the eigenvectors of a graph Laplacian matrix; Alg.~\ref{alg:SpecCls} shows the steps of a spectral clustering algorithm \cite{ng2001spectral}.
-The spectral embeddings (step 4) are built from the $k$ eigenvectors associated with the lower variation on the graph [cf. \eqref{eq.Eigvar}]; hence, behaving as an ideal low-pass graph filter.
+\textbf{Spectral clustering.} This is a family of algorithms that compute spectral embeddings of data points based on the eigenvectors of a graph Laplacian matrix; Alg.~\ref{alg:SpecCls} shows the steps of a spectral clustering algorithm \cite{von2007tutorial}.
+The spectral embeddings (step 4) are built from the $k$ eigenvectors associated with the lower variation on the graph (cf. \eqref{eq.Eigvar}); hence, behaving as an ideal low-pass graph filter.
 This step and the $k$-means clustering in step 7 are the computational bottlenecks of spectral clustering and limit its scalability.
 Thus, approximate solutions are often preferred to trade accuracy with scalability \cite{tremblay2020approximating}.
-Scalability of spectral clustering has been enhanced via graph filtering in \cite{tremblay2016compressive}.
-The ideal graph filter is approximated via convolutional [cf. \eqref{eq.ChebCoeff}] or rational \cite{rimleanscaia2020rational} Chebyshev fitting; $k$-means is run only on a sampled number of nodes; and the cluster labels on the remaining nodes are obtained by solving a smooth regularized problem [cf. \eqref{eq.Tikproblem}].
-The filtering operations adopted in compressive spectral clustering have also been discussed via the power method~\cite{boutsidis2015spectral} and with asynchronous implementation~\cite{teke2020nodeSC}.
+The scalability of spectral clustering is enhanced via graph filtering in \cite{tremblay2016compressive}.
+The ideal graph filter is approximated via convolutional (cf. \eqref{eq.ChebCoeff}) or rational \cite{rimleanscaia2020rational} Chebyshev fitting; $k$-means is run only on a sampled number of nodes; and the cluster labels on the remaining nodes are obtained by solving a smooth regularized problem (cf. \eqref{eq.Tikproblem}).
+The filtering operations adopted in compressive spectral clustering are also implemented via the power method in \cite{boutsidis2015spectral} and via an asynchronous implementation in \cite{teke2020nodeSC}.